-The virus and the resulting actions by national, state and local governments is altering the behavior of businesses and people in a manner that will have negative impacts on global and local economies.
+The virus and the resulting actions by national, state and local governments is altering the behavior of businesses and people in a manner that has had and may continue to have negative impacts on global and local economies.
 There can be no assurances regarding the extent to which COVID-19 will impact the national and state economies and, accordingly, how it will adversely impact the Bond Bank and the Governmental Units.
-These negative impacts are likely to include reduced collections of property taxes and other revenues, including local meals and rooms tax revenue and other fees and charges collected by the Governmental Units.
-The Governmental Units may also be affected by any reductions in state aid resulting from reduced revenues collected at the State level from such sources as income, sales, meals, hotel and capital gains taxes, among others.
-In addition, stock markets in the United States and globally have seen significant recent declines largely attributable to coronavirus concerns and will likely adversely affect the funding schedules for pension obligations.
-None of the Governmental Units nor the Bond Bank can quantify these effects at this time.

 While all of the fiscal and economic impacts on the Bond Bank and the Governmental Units are not known at this time, the Bond Bank is closely monitoring the COVID-19 pandemic and its impact on the investment earnings of the Bond Bank and financial health of the Governmental Units.
-The first post-COVID-19 loan payments from Governmental Units due on May 1, 2020 were received on a timely basis to pay outstanding Bonds on June 1, 2020.
-In response to the COVID-19 pandemic and as part of an ongoing effort to simplify the loan process, the Bond Bank has instituted a supplemental e-invoice procedure for Governmental Units' payments of loans, which was utilized for the May 1, 2020 payments and is expected to continue to be used for future payments.
-The Bank anticipates that next applications for loans, which are submitted via a secure online portal with an e-signature, to be due in December 2020 and that the Bond Bank's standard schedule of semi-annual financings will continue with the next series of bonds under the General Resolution to be issued in the first quarter of calendar year 2021.
+The post-COVID-19 loan payments from Governmental Units due on May 1, 2020, November 1, 2020 and May 1, 2021 were received on a timely basis to pay outstanding Bonds on June 1, 2020, December 1, 2020 and June 1, 2021, respectively.
+In response to the COVID-19 pandemic and as part of an ongoing effort to simplify the loan process, the Bond Bank has instituted a supplemental e-invoice procedure for Governmental Units' payments of loans, which was used for the foregoing payments and is expected to continue to be used for future payments.
 The Bond Bank is continuing to monitor the potential for refunding of outstanding bonds for debt service savings.
 All of the foregoing is subject to change based on market conditions and considerations of the needs of Governmental Units.